With the Nations League league phase completed, Ireland's path to the World Cup is now clearer.

 One last time - what exactly do Ireland need to do to qualify for the 2026 World Cup?

-Ireland will be drawn into a four-team group.
+Ireland will likely be drawn into a four-team group, but a five-team group is a possibility.
 They are a third seed, so they will have two higher-ranked teams in their group.
-They will play six games across the qualifying group between September and November 2025.
+If in a four-team group, they will play six games across the qualifying group between September and November 2025.
+If it's a five-team group, they'll play eight games between June and November.

 Each of the 12 group winners will qualify automatically for the tournament in North America.
 The 12 runners-up will enter the playoff phase alongside the four best group winners from this year's Nations League who have not already qualified.